Paul-1331/Paul-1331/README.md

 ## ✨ About Me
 I love exploring the fundamentals of computing, from abstract models and complexity to real-world systems and intelligent algorithms.

-I enjoy solving problems(**IF** I am able to solve them 😅) , building structured ideas, and constantly learning newer concepts.
+I enjoy solving problems(If I am able to solve them 😅) , building structured ideas, and constantly learning newer concepts.

 ---